vividvilla/olaf/README.md

 		olaf create

-Contents are stored as a markdown formatted file at `_contents` folder.
+Contents are stored as a markdown formatted files in `_contents` folder.
-So you can directly edit the markdown files to edit existing contents.
+Markdown files can be directly edited to modify existing contents.

 ## What to do next